All Episodes

 Renewable energy could wreck the environment, according to a study that examined how much land it would take to generate the renewable resources that would make a difference in the global energy system.

-The results of this survey published in the current issue of the International Journal of Nuclear Governance Economy and Ecology paint a grim picture for the environment.
+The results of this survey published in the current issue of the International Journal of Nuclear Governance, Economy, and Ecology paint a grim picture for the environment.

 For example, according to the study, in order to meet the 2005 electricity demand for the U.S., an area the size of Texas would need to be covered with wind structures running around the clock to extract, store, and transport the energy.

-New York City would require the entire area of Connecticut to become a wind farm to full, fully power all its electrical equipment and gadgets.
+New York City would require the entire area of Connecticut to become a wind farm to fully power all its electrical equipment and gadgets.

 It's a hoax as well as renewable energy garbage.

-70 children have died during a spell of freezing weather in the Andean regions.
+Oh, by the way, Peru, 70 children have died during a spell of freezing weather in the Andean regions, a cold snap that is unheard of.

-Big story also out of Nevada, Nevada among the states with the most dramatic increase in average temperatures in the last thirty years, according to a new study that examines the impact of global warming across the country.
+Big story also out of Nevada, Nevada among the states with the most dramatic increase in average temperatures in the last 30 years, according to a new study that examines the impact of global warming across the country.

 So what did I do?